 For cell phone video to be admissible in court, it must be authenticated and be considered valuable to your situation.
 Otherwise, introducing it could be more detrimental to your case than beneficial.

 When is Cell Phone Video Not Admissible?

-If your lawyer determines cell phone video footage should not be used, it is probably because the footage could damage your case.
+If your criminal defense attorney determines cell phone video footage should not be used, it is probably because the footage could damage your case.
 Other reasons why cell phone video footage may not be admissible include the following: